Louth Under-21 Football Championship

-The Louth Under-21 Football Championship is an annual competition organised by Louth GAA for Gaelic football teams in County Louth.
+The Louth Under-21 Football Championship was an annual competition organised by Louth GAA for Gaelic football teams in County Louth.

 History

 First contested in 1972, the inaugural winners were Cooley Kickhams.
-As is the case nationally, amalgamated parish teams are a regular feature of the competition due to lack of numbers.
+As is the case nationally, amalgamated parish teams were a regular feature of the competition due to lack of numbers.
 The county board removed the competition from the calendar in the mid-1980s but it returned in 1991.

 The competition has on occasion been run as an under-20 tournament, in line with changes introduced by the GAA in 2018.
-It has since reverted to the U-21 format.
+It reverted to the U-21 format in 2022.
+The county board scrapped the competition in 2023, when a new under-19 football championship was introduced in its place.

-The captain of the winning side is presented with the McGeough Cup.
+The McGeough Cup was presented to the captain of the winning side.